-Xing Fu Tang’s first Singapore perm outlet is stated to open at Century Square at the end of June.
+Xing Fu Tang’s first Singapore permanent outlet has opened at Century Square.

 Xing Fu Tang 幸福堂 first opened in Taiwan in January 2018, and its popularity quickly increased to more than 40 stores by the end of the year.